How does ADSUK differ from other societies?

-Membership will go live on 1st September 2019.
-The introductory membership fee will be £15 for a single person within the UK and £25 for joint membership and won’t be renewable until April 2021.
-Worldwide overseas membership is just £2.50 more.
+The 2022 new membership fee is £15 for a single person within the UK and £25 for joint membership, renewable annually on the date of sign-up.
+Worldwide overseas membership is just £5 more.

 - Unique Art Deco-style enamel membership pin, featuring the Society logo design

 - Special discounted offer on subscriptions to VE Magazine